• Skip to primary navigation

 What is Water Kefir?

 Water Kefir is a probiotic drink made with water kefir grains.
-They can be used to culture sugared water and fermented for a second time with fruit.
+They can be used to culture sugared water and ferment it for a second time with fruit, which is when the drink becomes effervescent.

 Water kefir grains are clusters of bacteria and yeast existing in a symbiotic relationship and bound together by a polysaccharide produced by Lactobacillus.
 The bacteria and yeasts in the grains feed off the sugar.
 The exact bacteria and yeasts found in the grains will differ from culture to culture.
 Each culture is dynamic, and the microbes native to your environment effect the culture’s full microbial make up, just like a sourdough starter.
 The grains are soft and gelatinous and come from a cactus plant.
 Thought to originate from Mexico where it flourished in the sugary water of the Ountia cactus (prickly pear).